stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/05-practice-exam.md

 31. CloudTrail encrypts all log files by default.

 32. Amazon Route 53 can help configure the DNS zone apex record to point to the load balance by creating an A record aliased to the load balancer DNS name.

+33. If you are looking for the most cost-effective EBS for non-critical business applications but are frequently accessed and require throughput-intensive workloads, try EBS Throughput Optimized HDDs.